Walnut Sage Pesto Pasta with Roasted Delicata Squash

-Due to popular demand, I’m bringing back the Weeknight Wednesday series (after mentioning it briefly when I shared this weeknight broiled salmon recipe!) and sharing another deceivingly simple pasta dish that is packed with my favorite fall flavors.
+Due to popular demand, I’m bringing back the Weeknight Wednesday series (after mentioning it briefly when I shared this broiled salmon recipe!) and sharing another deceivingly simple pasta dish that is packed with my favorite fall flavors.

 Whole wheat pasta (any shape or size!) is tossed with walnut-sage pesto and topped with crispy sage leaves and roasted delicata squash.
 If you’ve haven’t tried delicata squash (they are the small, oblong yellow-and-green ones!), they are one of the most weeknight friendly winter squash varieties as they require minimal fuss and zero peeling.
 The skin is actually thin and edible.